Hong Shao Rou

 Why this works

 The technique of blanching the pork belly removes excess impurities and helps achieve a cleaner flavor in the final dish.
-Caramelizing the sugar is crucial because it adds depth and a rich sweetness that balances the savory notes from the dark soy sauce and Shaoxing wine.
+Caramelizing the sugar is crucial because it adds depth and a rich sweetness that balances the savory notes from the dark soy sauce and Shaoxing wine (a fermented Chinese rice wine, amber-colored and slightly nutty — the standard cooking wine in eastern Chinese braises).
 The braising process allows the pork to absorb the flavors of the sauce while becoming tender.
 If the sauce seems too thick towards the end, you can add a little water to adjust the consistency.
 Conversely, if it appears too thin, simmer uncovered for a few more minutes to concentrate the flavors further.
 The combination of spices adds warmth and complexity, making this dish a comforting favorite.
 The high sugar content also gives the pork its signature glossy finish, which is visually appealing and enhances the overall dining experience.

 Variant + alcohol note.
 Two canonical regional variants exist: Shanghai-style (sweet, dark, soy-forward — this recipe) and Hunan/Mao-style (spicier, drier finish).
 Shaoxing rice wine is canonical to the Shanghai style.
 For alcohol-avoidant cooks, substitute equal-volume chicken stock plus 1 tsp rice vinegar — the depth shifts slightly but the dish still works.
 The long braise means the pork is fully cooked through; no doneness concerns.